sallytt22/intermacs/README.md

 # intermacs database
-Conduct data acquisition, cleaning and integration towards Intermacs database
+Conduct data acquisition, cleaning and integration using sql in R and Python towards Intermacs database